Child marriage in the United States: Tennessee

 In Tennessee, before 2018, there was no minimum marriage age with judicial consent.
 In March 2018, a proposed bill to end child marriage in Tennessee was terminated.
 The bill was revived due to political pressure, passed, and signed into law in May 2018 by Governor Haslam, preventing anyone younger than 17 from marrying in Tennessee.

 Texas

 In 2017, Texas raised the marriage age to 18; however, they kept an exception allowing emancipated minors aged 16–17 to marry.

 Utah

-On March 25, 2019, the Governor of Utah, Gary Herbert, signed a law which raised the minimum marriage age from 15 to 16, with parental permission.
+On March 25, 2019, the Governor of Utah, Gary Herbert, signed a law which raised the minimum marriage age from 15 to 16, with judicial approval.
 The law also makes it illegal for a 16- or 17-year-old to marry someone who is more than 7 years older than them.
 The law passed the Utah House of Representatives 55 to 6, with 14 abstentions.
 It was described as a bipartisan effort, with a majority of Republicans, and all Democrats, voting in favor.

+Vermont

+Vermont Governor Phil Scott signed a law in 2023 setting the marriage age in Vermont as 18, without exceptions.
+Vermont is the eighth state to end child marriage.

 Virginia

+In April 2024, Virginia Governor Glenn Youngkin signed a law banning marriage under the age of 18 in Virginia, without exceptions.

 In 2016, Virginia changed the law to set 18 as a minimum age, and 16 in special circumstances with judicial approval.
 Prior to the passing of that bill, there was no minimum age in the state.

+Washington

+In March 2024, Washington banned marriage under the age of 18.
+Prior to the passing of that bill, there was no minimum age in the state.

+West Virginia

+West Virginia set a minimum marriage age of 16 in 2023, if the minor has parental consent and the intended spouse is no more than four years older.
+Previously, West Virginia had no minimum age.

+Wyoming

+In 2023, Wyoming set a minimum marriage age of 16 with parental consent and judicial approval.
+Previously, Wyoming had no minimum age.